mitchelw/proc_monitor/README.md

 Dependencies
 ---------------------------
 - System:
-  - Debian Linux (May be able to modify CMakeLists.txt and boost package configuration for other distros/OSs)
+  - Debian Linux (May be able to modify CMakeLists.txt and Boost package configuration for other distros/OSs)
   - Support for UTF-8 characters within console
-  - CMake
+  - CMake >= 3.5
   - C++14 compiler

 - Packages: